scrapy/scrapy/docs/topics/email.rst

 MailSender
 ----------

-MailSender is the default class to use for sending emails from Scrapy, as it uses `Twisted non-blocking IO`_, to avoid interfering with the non-blocking IO of the crawler.
+MailSender is the default class to use for sending emails from Scrapy.
+It uses `Twisted non-blocking IO`_, to avoid interfering with the non-blocking IO of the crawler.